corner_left (1K) corner_right (1K)

 At IMF Tune I can configure email handling for "unprocessed" emails.
 Which emails fall in this category?

-IMF Tune couples tightly with the Exchange Intelligent Message Filter.
-Hence which emails are processed or left unprocessed is determined by the Exchange IMF and not IMF Tune.
+IMF Tune couples tightly with the Exchange Content Filter.
+Hence which emails are processed or left unprocessed is determined by Exchange and not IMF Tune.

-By default IMF won't process emails from an authenticated connection.
+By default the Content Filter won't process emails from an authenticated connection.
 Thus these are handled as unprocessed by IMF Tune.

 back to index